Colds, coughs, sore throats and sinusitis — what helps, what doesn't, and when to see us

 Cough suppressants (antitussives)

-Dextromethorphan (e.g. DM in many cough syrups), codeine, pholcodine.
+Dextromethorphan (in many combined cough syrups), codeine, pholcodine.

 - Reduce the cough reflex.
 Useful for dry, non-productive cough that’s disturbing sleep or work.

 - Codeine and pholcodine are prescription-only in Singapore.
-Because of variable individual metabolism (some people convert codeine to morphine very rapidly), we’re cautious about codeine even in adults.
+Because of variable individual metabolism (some people convert codeine to morphine very rapidly, which can cause dangerous respiratory depression), we’re cautious about codeine even in adults.

-- Not to be used to suppress a productive, phlegmy cough — that cough is usually helpful.
+- Not to be used to suppress a productive, phlegmy cough — that cough is usually clearing something your body wants out.

 Antihistamines

-Second-generation (loratadine, cetirizine, fexofenadine) — non-sedating, more useful for allergic rhinitis than viral colds, but often included in cold preparations.
+Second-generation (loratadine, cetirizine, fexofenadine) — non-sedating, primarily developed for allergic rhinitis rather than for viral colds.

 Flu-specific antivirals

-- Works best if started within 48 hours of symptom onset — reduces illness duration by about a day on average, and reduces complications (pneumonia, hospitalisation) more substantially in high-risk groups.
+- Works best if started within 48 hours of symptom onset — reduces illness duration by about a day on average, with more substantial reductions in complications (pneumonia, hospitalisation) in high-risk groups.

 - Greatest benefit in: